Common Eye Disorders

 Retina detachment.
 The separation of the retina from the back of the eye.

 Retinitis pigmentosa.
-The name given to a group of hereditary eye disorders, all of which involve the eye's retina, the light-sensitive nerve layer that lines the back of the eye, and all of which cause a gradual, yet progressive, loss or reduction in visual ability.
+The name given to a group of hereditary eye disorders, all of which involve the eye's retina, and retinal pigment epithelium, the light-sensitive nerve layer that lines the back of the eye, and all of which cause a gradual, yet progressive, loss or reduction in visual ability.

 Strabismus (also called

 Uveitis.
-A condition that occurs in the uvea, or the middle coat of the eye.
+A condition that happens in the uvea, or the middle layer of the eye.
 Because the uvea contains the blood vessels that supply nutrients to the eye, any form of uveitis may be serious and may be a symptom for other serious conditions.

 - Bogus, William J., OD, FAAO